P0p0vsk1/IMG2ENC/README.md

 > keyfile: The .key file generated from your image.<br>
 > image: The image you want to use as the key<br>

 > [!NOTE]
 > You have to use -e/-d switches to set the encryption/decryption mode

+> [!WARNING]
+> Only jpeg/jpg file formats are supported for image-key-file

 ### Acknowledgments
 Thanks to the developers of the `pycryptodome`, `pyfiglet`, and `pillow` libraries.